 Looking for a new way to discover Europe?
 Put the fun between your legs and explore the continent by bicycle touring in Europe.

-Europe by bicycle: a cheap way to see the sights
+An affordable way to see the sights

-Bicycle touring is cheap and rewarding.
-To see Europe on €30 a day, you don’t need a time machine.
+Best of all, bicycle touring in Europe is affordable and rewarding.
+To see Europe on €30 a day, you don’t need a time machine or limit yourself to cheaper countries in eastern Europe.
 What you need is a bike, farmers’ markets, and campgrounds or hostels.
-Traveling this way, you’ll not only save money and keep fit, but you’ll experience a quieter side of Europe that travelers rarely see.
+Traveling this way, you’ll not only save money while keeping fit, but you’ll experience a quieter side of Europe that many travelers rarely see.

-What to consider before bicycling in Europe
+What to consider before bicycle touring in Europe

-For example, if you have the entire summer free, you and your bike can cover a lot of ground through, say, France, Germany, Benelux, Switzerland, and Italy.
+For example, if you have the entire summer free, you and your bike can cover a lot of ground through, say, France, Germany, the Netherlands, Switzerland, and Italy.
 But if you have a month or less, will you be content to focus on a single country or region?
 Given what you want to see in the time you have, is the slow pace of bicycling a worthwhile trade-off for the benefits?
-And finally, do you want to spend much more of your time in rural and small-town Europe than in cities?
+Is sustaining distance possible when the temperature is constantly over 25°C each day in the summer?
+And finally, do you want to spend much more of your time in rural and small-town Europe than in the major cities?

 Which bike should you use?

 Cyclists debate whether to tour on a thick-tired mountain bike or a touring bike with skinnier tires.
-Mountain-bike tires are much more forgiving on the occasional cobblestone street, but they are more durable than necessary for most European roads, and the chunky tread design will slow you down.
+Mountain-bike tires are much more forgiving on cobblestone streets, but they are more durable than necessary for most European roads; the chunky tread design will ultimately slow you down.
 In addition, straight mountain-bike handlebars will limit your hand positions, increasing fatigue on long riding days.
-If you already have a mountain bike, go ahead and take it, but add some bolt-on handlebar extensions..
+If you already have a mountain bike, go ahead and take it, but add some bolt-on handlebar extensions.

 Most airlines require that bikes be partially disassembled and boxed.
-Get a box from your local bike shop, the airline, or from Amtrak (which sells cavernous bike boxes).
+Get a box from your local bike shop, the airline.
 Reinforce your box with extra cardboard, and be sure to put a plastic spacer between your front forks (any bike shop will give you one).
 Airlines require that pedals be taken off the bike; never leave them loose in the box.
 Attach them either to your rear rack or put them in one of your panniers.
-You can toss in your panniers, tent, and so on for extra padding.
-Bring the tools you’ll need to get your bike back into riding form so you can ride straight out of the European airport.
+You can toss in your panniers, tent, and other gear for extra padding.
+Bring the tools you’ll need to get your bike back into riding form.

 Negotiating Europe’s roads and routes by bike